 If the consideration offered consists of shares in the offeror, the board of the offeror company is to provide an assurance that it has taken all reasonable precautionary measures to ensure that, as far as the board is aware, the information in the offer document relating to the company and the new group of companies reflects the actual situation and that nothing has been omitted which might affect the content of the offer document.
-Regarding the brief presentation of the offeree company, (section 6 of this Appendix), the offeree company was written or examined by the board of the offeree company and that, in the opinion of the board, the brief presentation of the offeree company provides a fair and accurate, albeit incomplete, picture of the company.
+Regarding the brief presentation of the offeree company, (section 6 of this Appendix), the offeree company's board is to provide an assurance that the description of the company was written or examined by the board of the offeree company and that, in the opinion of the board, the brief presentation of the offeree company provides a fair and accurate, albeit incomplete, picture of the company.